About Swahili Language

 Did you know that you have occasionally been using some Swahili words while speaking English?
-Loanwords like safari (journey), chai (tea), jenga (to build) or siri (secret) have found their way from Swahili into the English language.
-Swahili is the most widely spoken language in sub-Saharan Africa with an estimated 100 million speakers.
-There are different variations of Swahili since it is spoken in a large area covering most parts of eastern and southeastern Africa.
-It also acts as a lingua franca for most people in these regions.
+Loanwords like safari (journey), chai (tea), jenga (to build) or siri (secret) have found their way from Swahili — the most widely spoken language in sub-Saharan Africa — into the English language.
+Join our unique Swahili program for a wonderful learning experience!

 Huwezi kujua ukiwezacho mpaka umejaribu.